NoNameSpecified/UnbelievaBoat-Python-Bot/README.md

 10. Launch main.py with **python3**.
 Beware !!
 On Windows, please use powershell, else path might not be recognized.

 You should be good to go!

+### json usage
+tldr: json is problematic but I think for small stuff this should still work, contact me if you got any problems / questions tho. longer version:
+So i made this bot a long time ago and I decided to use json, which is honestly a bad idea for a database, as pointed out in https://stackoverflow.com/a/73869286.
+However, it would take way too long to change the whole system now, especially since I'm only fixing and adding minor stuff now and don't have the time to do big changes.
+But from what I can tell, this works fine aswell and not that slow!
+If you do face problems concerning speed, please contact me (discord or issue on github) and maybe I can do a little, if it's due to json usage I won't be able to help you tho.